 Suppose a court sets a defendant’s bail at $100,000.
 The defendant could pay that entire sum to secure release from custody or purchase a bail bond for around $10,000 and then be released.

 If a defendant arrives at their court date and pays in full, the court usually returns their bail.
-If they bought a bail bond, the company that sold them the glue keeps the premium used to purchase it and nothing else.
-However, a defendant who does not attend court forfeits their bail if paid in full or their possessions if they bought a bail bond.
+If they bought a bail bond, the company that sold them, the glue keeps the premium used to purchase it and nothing else.
+However, defendants who do not attend court forfeit their bail if paid in full or their possessions if they bought a bail bond.
 A bail bonds company must seize a defendant’s possessions because the company used them to back the rest of the cost of the bond.

 Where Can People Find Bail Bonds?

 A professional PBUS member company, such as ABC Bail Bonds, is the best place to get a bond.
 These companies are the only ones willing to navigate the difficulties when bailing people out of jail.
-However, because of the high sums of money involved, our business is high-risk.
+However, our business is at high risk because of the high sums of money involved.

-Learn more about our bail bond services in the following cities:
+Learn more about high risk bond services in the following cities:

 Leave us a review or learn more about our bail bond services at the following locations: